Mythical Creatures and Animals in Chinese Mythology and Folklore

-Therefore, the founder of the Xia dynasty, the Yu the Great, killed Xiang Liu with the help of Ying Long and other dragons.
+Therefore, the founder of the Xia Dynasty, Yu the Great, killed Xiang Liu with the help of Ying Long and other dragons.

-Kun Peng was first documented and described by great Taoism philosopher Zhuang Tzu, or Chuang Tzu, in his masterpiece.
+Kun Peng was first documented and described by the great Taoist philosopher Zhuang Zi, or Chuang Tzu, in his masterpiece.

-It is a purely poetic mythical creature who had never hurt or come close to human; it only shows up occasionally near the sea throughout history.
+It is a purely poetic mythical creature who had never hurt or come close to humans; it only shows up occasionally near the sea throughout history.

-Kun Peng is, therefore, considered as a symbol of great ambition, because of its beautiful transformation and wonderful journey.
+Therefore, Kun Peng symbolizes great ambition because of its beautiful transformation and incredible journey.

 Chong Ming has two eyeballs in each eye; it looks like a colorful rooster and howls like a phoenix.

-In addition, it is very helpful to human being, who could scare aggressive animals and evil monsters away, using its magical howling as a weapon.
+In addition, it is very helpful to humans, which could scare aggressive animals and evil monsters away, using its magical howling as a weapon.

-Gradually, people carve or paint Chong Ming’s images on roofs or doors to pray for protection.
+People gradually carved or painted Chong Ming’s images on roofs or doors to pray for protection.

-Kui is a mythical animal that was born in the heaven.
+Kui is a mythical animal that was born in heaven.
 Kui has only one leg and howls like thunder.
-It can glow like sunlight and always showed up along with big storms.
+It can glow like sunlight and always show up along with big storms.

 It is said that there were three Kuis in total.
-The first Kui was caught by King Huang Di, who made a battle drum using Kui’s skin.
+The first Kui was caught by Yellow Emperor, who made a battle drum using Kui’s skin.

-The king’s enemies were seriously shocked and frightened by the drum’s sound, most of their soldiers lost their minds and then failed soon.
+The king’s enemies were seriously shocked and frightened by the sound of the drum; most of their soldiers lost their minds and then failed soon.

 The second Kui was caught by Qin Shi Huang, the first emperor in the history of China who built the Great Wall and Terra Cotta Warriors.